The legal situation in Germany

 - A legitimate interest (paragraph 2 No. 3) is, when the lead of this objects connected with a professional practice, heritage, sport or a general accepted purpose.

 Knives that can be "opened and locked with one hand" are knives that have a device for opening with one hand and a blade lock.
 If a knife has only one of these features, it is not affected by § 42a.

 "Slash and strike weapon" are objects the purpose of which is to be used as a weapon, as is the case, for example, with double-edged daggers or bayonets.
 A simple suitability of an object does not make it a weapon.
 For example, a kitchen knife can of course also be used as a weapon, but its intended purpose is decisive for its classification as an object of use, which is why a kitchen knife is not classified as a weapon.

 For all these objects (fixed knives with blade lengths over 12 centimetres, knives that can be locked with one hand and cutting or stabbing weapons), the law only allows them to be carried if there is a justified interest.
-This legitimate interest is defined as leading "in connection with sport, the practice of traditional customs or a generally recognised purpose".
+This legitimate interest is defined as carrying "in connection with sport, the practice of traditional customs or a generally recognised purpose".

 The generally recognised purpose